mwolff31/signal_preference/README.md

 ```
 python3 main.py --exp_name predictivity_(your predictivity here) --pattern_dir pairs_matrix1 --pred_drop blue --pred_drop_val (your predictivity here)
 ```
 When you run one of these experiments, datasets will be created and models trained.
 Datasets will get created and stored in the directory `./data/exp_name`, trained models will get stored in `./models/exp_name`, and results will appear in `./results/exp_name`.
 When the experiment is done, there should be a file called `master.csv` in the directory `./results/exp_name` which will contain information including each feature's average preference over the course of the experiment, pixel count, and name.
 A complete list of commands to generate all data in the paper can be found in the `commands.sh` file in the pairs_matrix_experiments subdirectory.
+The training script is adapted from the `torchvision` training script: https://github.com/pytorch/examples/blob/master/imagenet/main.py.

 ## Texture Bias